 - 2. Place a cloth or plastic bag in the top of the chip chute.
 Make this a "screw catcher" so that if you should drop the screw or washer, etc., this cloth will catch the screw instead of it falling into the chip chute. - 3.
 Take the two (2) supplied $3/16^{\text{th}}$ -inch open end wrenches out of the accessory kit. - 4.
-Place one 3/16th-inch open end wrench on the shaft flats and place the other on the screw (see picture).
+Place one 3/16th-inch open end wrench on the shaft flats (see picture below for location of the shaft) and place the other on the screw.